 Based on our experience reviewing hundreds of proposals we have come up with five tips for writing successful grant proposals:

 1. Consider not doing it.

 Sorry to go negative right out of the gate but this is often the best advice I can give people.
 I should note that I am not saying give up.
-I am saying that grant funding, funding from foundations or governments or whatever institutional funder you are targeting, might not be the best approach for you.
+I am saying that grant proposals might not be the best approach for you.
 As I mentioned above it is very competitive and and it is also quite time consuming.
 You should make sure you have a competitive advantage (access to foundation board members, a strong network, you have already been invited to submit a proposal, etc.) before pursuing this seriously.